 A Prairie Home Companion

-This week on A Prairie Home Companion with Garrison Keillor, it's another live broadcast performance from the Ryman Auditorium in Nashville, Tennessee.
-With special guests, big-time country artist and singer of American folk songs, Suzy Bogguss, Certified Guitar Player Steve Wariner, and good friends Robin and Linda Williams.
-Plus, the Royal Academy of Radio Actors; Tim Russell, Sue Scott, and Fred Newman, The Guy's All-Star Shoe Band, and all the latest News from Lake Wobegon.
+This week, it's a live broadcast performance of A Prairie Home Companion with Garrison Keillor from the Elliott Hall of Music at Purdue University.
+With special guests, tough-as-nails stringband Old Crow Medicine Show, and the University's ambassadors of song, the Purdue Varsity Glee Club.
+Plus, the Royal Academy of Radio Actors; Tim Russell, Sue Scott, and sound effects man Mr. Fred Newman, The Guy's All-Star Shoe Band, and the latest News from Lake Wobegon.

 Tue, 10/23/2012 - 1:00pm

 Technology is changing the way many Americans go to college.
 From online learning to simulation programs to smart-machine mentors, 21st-century students will be taught in fundamentally new ways.
 ARW's Stephen Smith asks whether these innovations can help more people get access to higher education and decrease the cost of college without sacrificing learning